 Beyond sequestration and the Bush-era tax cuts, a number of tax items are coming up for renewal or expiration.
 One of these is the 2 percentage-point cut to the payroll tax first enacted in 2010 and extended through 2012 as a form of economic relief for the middle class.
 The tax is set to revert back to 6.2 percent on Jan.
 1. While many Democrats, including House Minority Leader Nancy Pelosi of California, are calling for letting the cut expire, Van Hollen said he believes a permanent extension “should be part of the conversation.”

-This article appears in the Oct.
-24, 2012, edition of National Journal Daily.
+This article appears in the October 24, 2012, edition of NJ Daily.